Skip to content

 MorristownWightmans FarmFarm/OrchardJust north of Bernards Twp.
 Still there today

-W. MillingtonDewy Meadow FarmFarm22 acres in 1969
+W. MillingtonDewy Meadow FarmFarm22 acres in 1969.
+Have researched – check out link.

 W. MillingtonFrank Orr FarmFarmNear Pleasant Valley School